druglogics/ags-paper/docs/index.md

 - `node_pathway_annotations_cascade2.csv`, `node_path_tbl.rds`: node pathway annotation data for CASCADE 2.0 and compressed data table produced via the [node_path_annot_cascade2.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/node_path_annot_cascade2.R) script.
 - `cosmic_cancer_gene_census_all_29102020.tsv`: Cancer Gene Census COSMIC data downloaded from https://cancer.sanger.ac.uk/census (for academic purposes)
 - `bootstrap_rand_res.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Random Model AUC] section.
+- `res_fit_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance](#fit-vs-ens-perf-lo) section (link operator mutations).
+- `res_fit_aucs_topo.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance](#fit-vs-ens-perf-topo) section (topology mutations).
+- `res_param_boot_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Simulations] section.

 # R session info {-}